 We simply need the team name, division, team captain, and contact info.
 The team captain is responsible for making sure the full team fee is paid.
 People looking for teams should contact us and we will try to find them a team.

 Usually, there is an early entry deadline a few weeks before the start date, which is usually $5 off per player.
-At this time we are letting teams pay the early entry fee on the first night if it is all cash in one hand off.
+At this time we are letting teams pay the early entry fee on the first night if it is all done in one hand off.

 Teams play on one day of the week for a league only.
 For ex: Monday is always on Monday.